-Shrimp salad lettuce wraps are a great summer appetizer and a nice move for a dinner party.
+Shrimp salad lettuce wraps are a smooth move for a dinner party.

 They look beautiful, they’re quick to make and full of fresh summer flavours like creamy avocado, crunchy veggies and wrapped in cold, crispy romaine lettuce.